Electro707/ectf-2023-unhaven/PROTOCOL.md

 ## Secrets
 The following secrets will be flashed per fob:
 - **Feature AES Key (24 bytes)**: A key to decryption a feature data
-- **Pin AES Key (24 bytes)**: A key that is used to encrypte a pin, which is how it's stored internally to the fob
+- **Pin AES Key (24 bytes)**: A key that is used to encrypt a pin, which is how it's stored internally to the fob

 The following secrets will be flashed per car and fob pair:
 - **Car Unlock Secret (16 bytes)**: A secret key that is used to authenticate a fob